John Keane, Chief Executive Officer

 Prior to SolarAid she had been working as an accountant in general practice, whilst obtaining her Chartered Accountancy and Chartered Taxation qualifications as well as a BSc in Business and Accountancy from UEA.
 Lorraine managed her firm’s portfolio of not-for-profit clients for several years before deciding to make the move to the charity sector, where she found the perfect role in SolarAid.

 Sofia started her career working within the media sector, passionate about issues concerning international development she switched to the charity sector in 2014.
-She has an MA in Media, Campaigning and Social Change and has worked for several years with fundraising communications for UNHCR.
+She holds degrees in Media, Campaigning and Social Change (MA) and Political Science (BA), and has worked for several years with fundraising communications for UNHCR.

 Jade Zelkowicz, Supporter Engagement Manager